-Dan Wermager is one of seven conservation planners working in watersheds across Minnesota as part of a collaboration among BWSR, NRCS and soil and water conservation districts.
+Dan Wermager is one of seven conservation planners working in watersheds across Minnesota as part of a collaboration among the Minnesota Board of Water and Soil Resources, the USDA's Natural Resources Conservation Service and soil and water conservation districts.
 The Watershed Conservation Planning Initiative was designed to help producers gain a comprehensive view of their land and the resource concerns they might have.
-Planners work with producers to develop a whole-farm assessment.
+Planners work with producers to develop a wholefarm assessment.
 Implementation is voluntary.
-Plans are meant to increase landowners' readiness to implement conservation practices.
+Plans are meant to increase landowners' readiness to implement conservation practices when the opportunity arises.